emenendez/emenendez.github.io/_drafts/2014-10-01-searching-without-segments.md

 ### The ubiquitous segment

 It's hard to imagine any but the very smallest of WiSAR incidents without at least a handful of search segments.
 The segment has a long tradition as the basic unit of search effort --- a search area is divided into segments, which are checked off one by one.
-Segments also allow search managers to give multiple field teams instructions to each search specific, non-overlapping areas.
+Segments also allow search managers to give multiple field teams instructions to search specific, non-overlapping areas.
 In short, the segment serves two key roles:

 -   Track search progress